-This section should include the assessment method(s) to be used and its relative weighting, and indicate which of the subject intended learning outcomes that each method purports to assess.
+This section should include the assessment method(s) to be used and its relative weighting, and indicate which of the subject intended learning outcomes that each method is intended to assess.
 It should also provide a brief explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes.

-Subject Code AMA6883 Subject Title Guided Study in Applied Statistics Credit Value 3 Level 6 Pre-requisite / Postgraduate course Co-requisite/ Exclusion Objectives To broaden students' knowledge in applied statistics through literature searching in various fields.
-To enhance student's written and oral presentation skills through their own research work or topics of their interests.
-Intended Learning Outcomes (Note 1) Upon completion of the subject, students will be able to: (a) Acquire knowledge and awareness of the latest advances in research development in applied statistics from literature related to topics of interest.(b) Carry out research on an agreed topic(c) Improve written and oral presentation skills of research results on current topics of interest.
+Subject Code AMA6881 Subject Title Guided Study in Applied Optimization Credit Value 3 Level 6 Pre-requisite / Postgraduate course Co-requisite/ Exclusion Objectives • To broaden students' knowledge in applied optimization through literature searching in various fields. • To enhance student's written and oral presentation skills through their own research work or topics of their interests. and own research work of copies of their interests.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes opon completion of the subject, students will be uple to: (Note 1) (a) Acquire knowledge and awareness of the latest advances in research development in applied optimization from literature related to topics of interest. (b) Carry out research on an agreed topic (c) Improve written and oral presentation skills of research results on current topics of interest.
 Subject Synopsis/ Indicative Syllabus (Note 2) The topic is determined by the Supervisor of the M. Phil/Ph.
-D student.
-Students must hand the completed guided study report to supervisor with adequate of related literature references.
-Student should consult supervisor regularly about the progress of the literature reviewing progress.
+D student. • Students must hand the completed guided study report to supervisor with adequate of related literature references. • Student should consult supervisor regularly about the progress of the literature reviewing progress.
 Teaching/Learning Methodology (Note 3) Meet assigned supervisor regularly Hand the report with full list of references

-Assessment Methods in Alignment with Intended Learning Specific assessment methods/tasks % weighting Inten to be appro comes Outcomes a b с (Note 4) Continuous assessment 100 $\checkmark$ $\checkmark$ $\checkmark$ Total 100 % Student Study Supervisor will go throu the references and give a Student contact: • • 1 0 report, an d check Effort Expected Student contact: Seminar/Tutorial 26 Hrs.
-Other student study effort: Assignment/mini-pro Self-study Total student study effort ject 6 34Hrs.
-0 Hrs.
-0 Hrs.
-Reading List and References I
+Assessment

+Methods in Alignment with Intended Learning Specific assessment methods/tasks % weighting Intended subject learning outcome to be assessed (Please tick as appropriate)

+Outcomes а b с

+(Note 4) Continuous assessment 100 √ √ V

+Total 100 %

+Student Study Effort Expected intended learning outcomes: Supervisor will go through the literature report and project report, and check the references and give a final grade to the final report Student contact:

+Seminar/Tutorial 26 Hrs.

+Other student study effort:

+Assignment/mini-pro ject 34Hrs.

+Self-study 60 Hrs.

+Total student study effort 120 Hrs.

+Reading List and References